loighic/loighic.github.io/_news/announcements_4.md

 ---
 layout: post
-date: 2023-03-09
+date: 2024-10-05
 inline: true
 ---

-"Functional kinds and the special sciences."
-SSPP.
-Louisville, KY.
+"A program for finding forgetting."
+[Philosophy and Neuroscience at the Gulf VII](http://deepsouthphilneuro.com/).
+Pensacola Beach, FL.